 For cellulose-based advanced biofuel, the countries that want to become involved in this production must follow Italy's example and implement a legislative framework as soon as possible.
 The USA has already outstripped Europe in this segment with the number of projects and achievements.
 If Europe wants to remain competitive and export its know-how, it must address industrialization as a matter of urgency.
-The projects that will be announced in the next two to three years are likely to contribute to the 2020 targets
+The projects that will be announced in the next two to three years are likely to contribute to the 2020 targets.

 Effectively, the European Commission wishes to concentrate its efforts through these two channels... alternative fuels and e-mobility.
-On (the States can opt for either of these 25 February 2015, it presented a strategic document on the creation of an Energy Union that proposes to set up fits from special accounting in target a "strategic framework for a resilient climate change policy".
-One of the equates to twice their energy content action points covers decarbonisation in the transport sector, in which the Commission undertakes to take additional measures to create market conditions that are conducive to the increased deployment of alternative fuels and accelerate the electrification of road vehicles and other means of transport.
+On 25 February 2015, it presented a strategic document on the creation of an Energy Union that proposes to set up a "strategic framework for a resilient Energy Union with a forward-looking climate change policy".
+One of the action points covers decarbonisation in the transport sector, in which the Commission undertakes to take additional measures to create market conditions that are conducive to the increased deployment of alternative fuels and accelerate the electrification of road vehicles and other means of transport.
 The European Commission has already announced that in 2017 it will be submitting a legal text on "decarbonising the transport sector, comprising a Plan of action on alternative fuels".

-Sources: AGEE-Stat (Germany), SOES (France), DECC (United Kingdom), IDAE (Spain), Ministry of economic development (Italy), The Institute for Renewable Energy (Poland), Statistics Sweden, Statistics Netherlands, Statistics Austria, DGGE (Portugal), University of Miskolc (Hungary), Ministry of industry and trade (Czech Republic).
-SPF Economy (Belgium), Ministry of Environment, Energy and Climate Change (Greece), Finnish biogas association Statistics Lithuania SEAL(Ireland Republic), STATEC (Luxembourg), APEE (Bulgaria), Institut lozef Stefan (Slovenia), ENS (Denmark), NSO (Malta), Ministry of Energy, Commerce, Industry and Tourism (Estonia)
+Sources: AGEE-Stat (Germany), SOES (France), DECC (United Kingdom), IDAE (Spain), Ministry of economic development (Italy), The Institute for Renewable Energy (Poland), Statistics Sweden, Statistics Netherlands, Statistics Austria, DGGE (Portugal), University of Miskolc (Hungary), Ministry of industry and trade (Czech Republic), SPF Economy (Belgium), Ministry of Environment, Energy and Climate Change (Greece), Finnish biogas association, Statistics Lithuania, SEAI (Ireland Republic), STATEC (Luxembourg), APEE (Bulgaria), Institut Jozef Stefan (Slovenia), ENS (Denmark), NSO (Malta), Ministry of Energy, Commerce, Industry and Tourism (Estonia).